Setting Boundaries in Coaching | ICF

 sukh mishra headshot

 Sukh Mishraa, PCC, transitioned into professional coaching in 2012 after having held leadership positions with Citibank NA and NIIT.
-She believes “Leadership development is incomplete without Leadership Coaching” and supports organizations in their initiatives toward deepening and expanding the leadership pipeline.
-She’s an ICF Registered Mentor Coach, a founding director of the online coach training company PEER Coaching India, and a Certified Coach Supervisor.
+She believes that leadership development is incomplete without leadership coaching and supports organizations in their initiatives toward deepening and expanding the leadership pipeline.
+She’s a mentor coach, a founding director of the online coach training company PEER Coaching India, and a certified coach supervisor.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.